-Nutritional Benefits of Alaskan Rockfish
+Nutritional Benefits of Pacific Rockfish

 While the mild, slightly sweet flavor texture of rockfish is certainly appealing, one of the biggest benefits of Alaskan rockfish is its versatility and incredibly dense nutritional profile.
 This fish is packed with vitamins, healthy fats, and lean protein.
 Let's take a look at a typical 100 g serving:

-Alaskan Rockfish Nutrition
+Pacific Rockfish Nutrition

 Serving Size:100g/3.5oz. (raw)

 An average serving of rockfish has nearly 33 grams of protein, and it’s also full of omega-3 fatty acids (those brain-boosting, healthy fats).
 Plus rockfish is an excellent source of vitamin D and potassium, making it a nutrient-rich dish that tastes good and that you can feel good about eating.